syndicate-storage/syndicate/README.md

 Syndicate
 =========

 Syndicate is an **Internet-scale software-defined storage system**.
-Syndicate presents a programmable abstraction layer over commodity cloud storage providers, external public datasets, and CDNs.
-Unlike traditional cloud storage, Syndicate volumes have programable storage semantics and access controls.
-This lets you apply Syndicate to meet arbitrarily-specific storage needs, without worrying about the underlying technologies.
+Syndicate implements a scalable, programmable wide-area storage layer over commodity cloud storage providers, external public datasets, and CDNs.
+Unlike traditional cloud storage, Syndicate volumes have *programable storage semantics*.
+This lets you deploy Syndicate to meet arbitrarily-specific storage needs with a minimal amount of effort.

-Cloud applications that use Syndicate do not need to host user data.
+Networked applications that use Syndicate do not need to host user data.
 Instead, users attach their volumes to the application, and the application reads and writes data to them instead.
 This frees the application provider from liability and hosting burdens, and lets the user own the data he/she generates.

-Syndicate competes with systems like [Tent](http://tent.io), [Freenet](https://freenetproject.org), [Unhosted](https://unhosted.org), and [Camlistore](https://camlistore.org).
-The key differences are as follows:
+Here is an incomplete summary of features Syndicate offers:
 * **Syndicate volumes scale up** in the number of readers, writers, and files.
 Users attach commodity cloud storage and CDN capacity to increase storage and bandwidth.
 * Syndicate has a **fire-and-forget setup**.
 Users do not need to provision and manage their own servers to get started.
 * Syndicate **seamlessly integrates existing data** by incorporating it into volumes in a zero-copy manner.
 * Syndicate leverages CDNs and Web caches whenever possible, providing **caching with guaranteed consistency** even when caches return stale data.
 * Syndicate works with more than just Web applications.
 Syndicate volumes are **locally mountable as removable media**, so *any* application can use them.
-* Syndicate volumes have **user-programmable storage semantics**.
-Reads and writes can have application-specific effects, such as automatic encryption, compression, deduplication, access logging, write-conflict resolution, customized authentication, etc.
+* Syndicate volumes have **programmable semantics**.
+I/O operations have application-defined side-effects, such as automatic encryption, compression, deduplication, access logging, write-conflict resolution, customized authentication, and so on.
+Moroever, the programming model (inspired by the UNIX pipeline) ensures that storage semantics are *composable*--if A(x) and B(x) are functions on I/O operation x, then A(B(x)) is as well.
 * Syndicate volumes have built-in access controls on a per-file, per-file-attribute, per-host, and per-user basis.
 Users can extend them in a provider-agnostic way by changing how they are interpreted by add-on storage logic.

 What can I use Syndicate for?